 Recovery Is Slow, But Steady

+In fact, my life was over as I knew it.
+I had the learn all be basic of life again.
 I received invaluable support from my girlfriend (who later became my wife), children, colleagues, and friends.
 I had speech, occupational, and physical therapy from the hospital where I was a patient, and I continued outpatient therapy after being discharged.
-With encouragement from the Idaho State University Speech and Language Program, I helped start a Stroke Recovery Support Program for stroke survivors.
 When I could no longer afford it, I relied on the health providers who graciously gave me discounts (some by as much as 100 percent).
+With encouragement from the Idaho State University Speech and Language Program, I helped start an Aphasia Stroke Recovery Support Program for stroke survivors.

 I also improvised.
-After about 18 months, I began working out, riding my bike short distances, and swimming.
+After about 18 months after my stroke, I began working out, riding my bike short distances, light weights, and swimming.
 As my stamina slowly increased, I began to go on longer bike rides and swims.
-I remember the days in Idaho where I could go 10 miles on my bike and swim 200 yards, and I so was so proud of myself!

 Life Before the Stroke

-In the years leading up to my stroke, I was busy; some would say too busy.
-I was very involved in my psychotherapy practice which I loved, helping people find healing from extensive damage caused by themselves and/or others.
+In the years leading up to my stroke, I was busy involved in my psychotherapy practice which I loved, helping people find healing from extensive damage caused by themselves and/or others.
 I enjoyed playing music, finding escape with my bass guitar.
-I also enjoyed family, friends, fishing, football, and volunteering.
+I also enjoyed family, friends, fishing, wine, Seahawks football, and volunteering.

 The bottom line is, don’t let anybody define who you are.
 Don’t let a diagnosis become a prison that keeps you from enjoying life.
 Don’t let self-limiting beliefs define who you are.
 Dream big.
 Ridiculously big.
 Stroke survivors CAN!

 Prestroke, letting off a little steam

 According to the American Stroke Association, "a stroke is a disease that affects the arteries leading to and within the brain.
 It is the No. 5 cause of death and a leading cause of disability in the United States."